jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/bai.md

 * **Detect**: the insights engine builds a 360° view of the business to correlate events in-context, derives insights by applying analytics and detect business-relevant situations by applying rules, CEP and ML.
 * Business owners keep control when automation fails
 * Able to fully explain and account for its observations, correlations and actions
-* Self-driving automations leapfrog traditional automation of tasks and workflow, by triggering actions based on insights and their impact on objectives and KPIs and automates across Business and IT silos
+* Self-driving automation leapfrog traditional automation of tasks and workflow, by triggering actions based on insights and their impact on objectives and KPIs and automates across Business and IT silos

 ## Features